Round Table (club): Logo

-The Great Hall in the Winchester Castle in Hampshire, England, houses arguably one of the greatest symbols of medieval mythology & inspiration to the organisation's emblem, King Arthur’s Round Table.
+The Great Hall in the Winchester Castle in Hampshire, England, houses one of the most important symbols of medieval mythology and inspiration to the organisation's emblem, King Arthur’s Round Table.

 Although Round Table International has no direct affiliation with the Knights of the Round Table, its logos are inspired by the Arthurian legend.
 With no head at the table, the iconic top personifies chivalry, service, equality and shared importance.

-The table in The Great Hall is not from the time of King Arthur but rather built six centuries later by Edward I, according to radiocarbon dating & carpentry studies.
+The table in The Great Hall is not from the time of King Arthur but rather built six centuries later by Edward I, according to radiocarbon dating and carpentry studies.
 It was likely used as the centrepiece at a tournament in 1290 to celebrate the engagement of one of Edward's daughters.

 It was later restored & painted by Henry VIII, & features 24 Arthurian knights' names around the perimeter.
-Constructed of English oak, this magnificent centre piece measures 5.5 meters in diameter, weighs 1.32 tons, & once had 12 outer legs & a central support.
+Constructed of English oak, the centre piece measures 5.5 meters in diameter, weighs 1.32 tons, and once had 12 outer legs and a central support.

 Inspired by the above, the Round Table International logo, also referred to as a "Rondel", features a globe in the centre and around it, black and white stripes which form a circle.
 And on top, the King.
 The current logo and other national logos were modernized in 2022.

 The image or icon depicted in the centre of most National Rondels differentiates as it represents a national symbol, for example, a national animal or flora.
 The First Round Table, Great Britain & Ireland, features the Tudor Rose.
 In some instances of national representation, the king's appearance is different or replaced by a national relevant substitute.
 Often, on the outside of the rondel, the country's colours are prominent.